 - Transfer money via Western Union

-- Provide your lender with a pre-paid debit or credit card
+- Provide your lender with a pre-paid debit, credit card, or gift card

 - Give any amount of money to a lender requesting payments before you’ve received the full amount of your loan

 It’s crucial that you understand that these scammers are trying to take your money and once they do that you will never hear from them again.
 If you send money to someone via Western Union, a pre-paid card of any kind or something similar, it is extremely difficult if not impossible to reverse the transaction.
 This is the exact reason why they ask for the “loan insurance” to be transferred to them via one of these methods.
 These forms of payment aren’t regulated in the same way that other forms of payment are and therefore are the perfect way to scam someone out of their hard earned money.

 How to Deal With Being the Victim of a Loan Insurance Scam